protectwise/cassandra-util/README.md

 A series of utilities for working with Apache Cassandra.

 ## CCM Testing Helper
 Testing fixtures for interacting with CCM for automated integration tests.
-Use configuration to define a set of cluster topologies and let these classes rather than a sequence of esoteric CCM commands.
+Use configuration to define a set of cluster topologies and let these classes manage setup and teardown rather than a sequence of esoteric CCM commands.

 See [reference.conf](ccm-testing-helper/src/main/resources/reference.conf) for example configurations.